metasong/iam-data/documents/Composing Software_276.md

 > Writing functions without mention of the arguments is called **point-free style**.
 To do it, you'll call a function that returns the new function, rather than declaring the function explicitly.
 That means you won't need the `function` keyword or the arrow syntax (`=>`).

+> [**Tacit programming**](https://en.m.wikipedia.org/wiki/Tacit_programming), also called point-free style, is a programming paradigm in which function definitions do not identify the arguments (or "points") on which they operate.
+Instead the definitions merely compose other functions, among which are combinators that manipulate the arguments.
+Tacit programming is of theoretical interest, because the strict use of composition results in programs that are well adapted for equational reasoning

 ```js
 const firstChar = x => x[0];
 const toUpperCase = x => x.toUperCase();